timbrandin/meteor-drupal-services/README.md

 #### Roadmap

-Feel free to fork, send pull requests and posting issues.
+Feel free to fork, send pull requests and post issues on Github.

 * Refactoring the package into two new packages where on is using OAuth1Binding.
 * Using the package to access open resources without any authorization.